About image reproduction

 Photocopying and Scanning

 Photocopying and scanning are subject to the physical condition of the book or journal and to copyright law.
 Each item is assessed before copying or scanning and orders are accepted at the discretion of Library staff.
 Printed works over 100 years old may be photocopied or scanned at the discretion of Library staff.
-Please see the Photocopying & scanning charges [PDF] for prices.
-To order a photocopy, please complete a Photocopy + Scan Request Form [.docx] and return to [email protected] (one form per item).
+Please see the Copying Charges [PDF] for prices.
+To order a copy, please complete a Copying Request Form [.docx] and return to [email protected] (one form per item).

 Fellows can also use the Library catalogue to make a Photocopy or Scan Request directly, without the need to download the form.
 You will need to be logged into the catalogue first, search for the book or journal, and select the Photocopy request option on the list of catalogue results.
 Please use the notes field to say whether you require a scan instead of a photocopy.